 - Know where you’re going when you get in a taxi – Bangkok taxi drivers are notoriously poor.

 - Carry a small amount of cash when you go out – if something happens it’s a small loss.
-Using a money belt is an excellent way to hide cash.
+Opt for getting your hands on a moneybelt to keep your cash safe!

 - Be aware of air pollution if you’ve got asthma – check air quality in Chiang Mai or Bangkok, mainly in March/April.